-For information concerning the Audit and Risk Committee please see Item 19 and Appendix A, of the Company's Annual Information Form dated March 31, 2021 which was filed on March 31, 2021 under the Company's SEDAR profile at www.sedar.com.
+For information concerning the Audit and Risk Committee, please see Item 19 and Appendix A of the Company's Annual Information Form dated March 31, 2023, which was filed on March 31, 2023 under the Company's SEDAR profile at www.sedar.com.
+Since the date of the Company's Annual Information Form, Mr. Wayne Kirk was appointed to the Audit and Risk Committee in replacement of Mr. Gordon Keep.
+Mr. Kirk has over 35 years of experience as a corporate and securities law attorney, including nine years of experience as Vice President, General Counsel and Corporate Secretary of Homestake Mining Company, and over 18 years of service as a member of the audit committees of public companies.